 Flip the Script

 Use your pet’s favorite snack to teach an alternate behavior.
 You can teach your pet to sit on a raised platform (a chair or couch works) or on a mat several feet away before opening the door.
+Purchase a Roxbury Pet Melrose Mat from our Shelter Shop to help with your door dashing training.

 Don’t Punish, Prevent!